-No-Doc lending is a unique niche that is very different than other sub-prime products.
-No-Doc loans are one type of private loan.
-Typically sub-prime lenders underwrite primarily on credit, income, or cash flow of the property.
-The no-doc lender solely underwrites on the property and not the borrower.
-For example, if a borrower has a 430 credit score, most sub-prime lenders would be unable to accommodate this borrower solely based on his or her credit.
-A no-doc lender would focus on the property.
-As long as the property has enough equity in it, the no-doc lender will make the loan.
+Private Lending, also known as no-doc lending or hard money lending, is a unique niche that is very different than other traditional bank products.
+Traditional lenders underwrite primarily on credit, income, or cash flow of the property.
+The private lender solely underwrites on the property and not the borrower.
+For example, if a borrower has a 430 credit score, most lenders would be unable to accommodate this borrower solely based on his or her credit.
+A private lender would focus on the property.
+As long as the property has enough equity in it, the private lender will make the loan.

-Who are the typical clients for a no-doc program?
+Who are the typical clients for a private real estate loan program?
 Typical clients fall into five primary categories:

 - Time impaired borrowers: These are borrowers that have to close quickly due to contract expiration on a purchase or because they need cash now for other purposes.
 These customers fall out of traditional sub-prime programs due to their time requirements (two weeks or less)